Louis Legrand: Life

 Legrand was made famous by his colour illustrations for Gil Blas magazine's coverage of the can-can, with text by Rodrigues (who wrote under the pseudonym Erastene Ramiro).
-It was a tremendous success, with the exceptional quantity of 60,000 copies of the magazine being printed and instantly sold out in 1891.
+It was a tremendous success, with an exceptional quantity of 60,000 copies of the magazine being printed and instantly sold out in 1891.

 In 1892, at the instigation of the publishing house Dentu, Legrand made a set of etchings of his Gil Blas illustrations.
 The etchings were published in a book, Le Cours de Danse Fin de Siecle (The End of the Century Dance Classes).

 Legrand took a holiday in Brittany, which inspired him to engrave a set of fourteen lithographs of simple country life called Au Cap de la Chevre (On Goat Promontory).
 It was published by Gustave Pellet who became a close friend of Legrand's.
 Pellet eventually published a total of 300 etchings by Legrand, who was his first artist; he also published Toulouse-Lautrec and Félicien Rops among others.

 He did not only work in graphics; he exhibited paintings at the Paris salon of the Société Nationale des Beaux-Arts starting in 1902.
 In 1906 he was made a chevalier of the Légion d'honneur.

 Legrand died in obscurity in 1951.
 A retrospective exhibition was held at the Félicien Rops museum in Namur, Belgium in 2006 to celebrate his graphic art.
 The art collector Victor Arwas published a catalogue raisonné for the occasion.